Get Ready to File Your Income Tax Return

 Q- Which ITR form should I use for dual income from salary and consultancy charges under section 194J?

-ITR 4 is filed if a person is having income from salary and profession, if the person wants to report consultancy income on presumptive basis.
+ITR 4 is filed if a person has income from salary and profession if the person wants to report consultancy income on a presumptive basis.

 Q- In which month do ITR forms become available?